5 Ways You’re Not Retaining Customers Properly

 Okay, wait — hear us out.
 Predictability is a bad thing, yes, but too much newness isn’t good either.
 Humans are wired to choose what’s familiar — that’s why branding is so important.
 It creates recognizability that fosters a sense of trust.
 Keeping updated and on trend is valuable — but straying too far away from your usual will undermine your familiarity with consumers.
 The goal is to strike a balance between the two extremes for optimal customer retention.

 It’s far easier to keep happy customers returning than it is to prospect for new ones.
 That’s why retention needs to be at the forefront of your strategy to keep your fanbase growing!
 Neglecting email marketing, ignoring your customers, failing to automate, and an inability to balance between predictable and familiar are some simple ways you’re not retaining customers properly.
 Looking for ways to improve your retention rates?
 The experts at SAMA Labs are here to help!
-Reach out to us today to see how we can help your business grow.
+Check out some creative marketing examples here Reach out to us today to see how we can help your business grow.